vmware-tanzu/community-edition/docs/designs/package-repositories-and-versioning.md

 TCE user managed packages can and will receive updates at any time.
 Independent of a TCE release, packages can be updated and commited to the GitHub repository, have an `imgpkgBundle` pushed to an OCI registry, and included into the TCE main package repository.
 Core packages, on the other hand, are tied to TKG releases.
 Updates to these packages will only occur in conjunction with a planned TKG release.

-### Package Repositories Tagging
+### Package Repository Tagging

 Package Repositories should be tagged in the OCI registry.

 * `main`

     `main` will always have a tag `:stable` that points to a package repository with a known good collection of packages.
-That repositry should also have a tag representing the current TCE release version.

     As package versions are updated and pushed to GitHub and the OCI registry, new versions of the `main` repository can be generated and pushed.
 These versions should be tagged with the GitHub commit SHA representing the latest package change.
 We could also at this time tag it with a prerelease notation, such as `:0.6.0-alpha.2` for the next release.

-    As part of the release process when an official TCE release is cut, the `main` repository from the `package-updates` branch should be promoted to the `main` GitHub branch as well as the release branch.
+    As part of the release process when an official TCE release is cut, the current, `stable` `main` package repository should be tagged with the latest version of TCE.
+For example, `:0.7.0`

-* `beta` - wip
+* `beta` - The beta repository is intended to be more ad-hoc and manual.
+It's a repository where we want to experiment with new packages while not disrupting the `main` repo.

-* `core` - wip
+* `core` - The `core` repository shall follow the same rules as the `main` repository.

 ### How/When do Package Repositories get updated?

-    wip
+  A new package repository should be generated after any update to a package contained within that repository.

 ## Packages, Revisited